 Welcome to The Center for Appreciative Research.
 Our focus here is to identify and develop meaningful research designs aimed at measuring the impact of Appreciative Inquiry (AI) projects.
 We have the capacity to use quantitative and qualitative methods to examine the short-and long-term effects of AI projects and interventions.
-Our approach will strengthen a broad and growing commitment to empirical research regarding positive change principles and practices among organizations and communities.
-Kevin Real will lead the research studies at CPC.
+Our approach strengthens a broad and growing commitment to empirical research regarding positive change principles and practices among organizations and communities.
+Kevin Real leads the research studies at CPC.

 Currently we are engaged in pre-post studies examining the impact of Appreciative Inquiry (AI) consultation/ interventions in organizations in two distinct industries.
 This pre-post research (also known as quasi-experimental design) can determine whether the AI consultation/ intervention has the intended effect on the organization and its employees.

 For example, in a pre-post study, first we assess the organization prior to the start of the AI consultation.
 Then, about 6 months after the AI consultation has been completed, we go back and evaluate the same things again.
 We want to see if levels of the positive change-related factors we measured at the start have improved as a result of participation in Appreciative Inquiry.

 Our methodology is both quantitative and qualitative in collaboration with client needs.
 The primary method we use is survey.
 When done correctly, this can take employees less than 15 minutes to complete.
 A link to the survey can be sent directly to each employee’s email address.
 With this data, we can conduct statistical analyses and provide results in a timely fashion.

 We have the capacity to measure many individual, team, and organizational factors related to positive change.
 Here is just a brief list of sample metrics we have used thus far for illustrative purposes:

 Organizational Citizenship Behavior